Register for SIP 2023

-The Sydney Innovation Program (SIP) will give you the opportunity to live, work and learn within a vibrant collegiate environment on campus for three days.
-Then, over the next five weeks, work in teams and with leading industry professionals, to further hone, develop and design solutions to current global challenges – legal/regulatory/ethical and scientific – and ‘pitch’ your ideas to a panel of leading experts in the fields of science, law, engineering and journalism.
+The Sydney Innovation Program (SIP) will give you the opportunity to live, work and learn within a vibrant collegiate environment on campus for five days.
+Then, over the course of an additional week, you will work in teams and with leading academics and industry professionals, to further hone, develop and design solutions to current global challenges – legal/regulatory/ethical and scientific – and finally ‘pitch’ your ideas to a panel of leading experts in the fields of science, law, engineering and journalism.

 Throughout the program, teams will have access to: